-New York City Economic Development Corporation (NYCEDC) today announced three new vendors coming to the New Essex Street Market next year.
-Chinatown Ice Cream Factory, Essex Shambles, and Zerza will be joining 27 current vendors at the new location in fall 2018.
+New York City Economic Development Corporation (NYCEDC) today announced four new vendors coming to the New Essex Street Market later this year.
+Samesa, Josephine’s Feast!, Saffron, and Flower Power Herbs and Roots will be joining 26 current vendors at the new location in fall of this year.